Stage one: New hires in the program start in a health care support worker position and receive workplace training and orientation to their new role.

 Step two: Complete your provincial standard health care support worker orientation

-Required learning must be complete before you report to the work site:
+Required learning must be complete before your first shift:

 This curriculum consists of 18 courses.
 After successfully completing all of the courses, the curriculum is considered complete.
 You will receive an email from the Learning Hub indicating that you have completed the curriculum.